The Most Interesting Bridges in Venice

 Although the Grand Canal is almost 4 km long, it is crossed by only four bridges: Ponte della Costituzione, Ponte degli Scalzi, Ponte di Rialto, and Ponte dell'Accademia.

-Il Ponte della Costituzione ("The Constitution Bridge") is located right where the Grand Canal begins, near the Santa Lucia train station and Piazzale Roma, connecting the Cannaregio district with the Santa Croce district.
+Ponte della Costituzione ("The Constitution Bridge") is located right where the Grand Canal begins, near the Santa Lucia train station and Piazzale Roma, connecting the Cannaregio district with the Santa Croce district.

-It is also called il Ponte di Calatrava ("Calatrava's Bridge") by Venetians, after the famous Spanish architect who built it.
+It is also called Ponte di Calatrava ("Calatrava's Bridge") by Venetians, after the famous Spanish architect who built it.

-Il Ponte della Costituzione is the last bridge raised over the Grand Canal and the only one dating from the contemporary period.
+Ponte della Costituzione is the last bridge raised over the Grand Canal and the only one dating from the contemporary period.
 The bridge was built between 2003 and 2008 (coinciding with the 60th anniversary of the Italian Constitution), using steel, glass, and Istrian stone (a stone used throughout history for the construction of many buildings in Venice).
 The bridge was not without critics and controversies, due to the costs and the long construction time (it went from an initially estimated 1.5 years to 6 years), as well as the slippery glass tiles, which were ultimately replaced with stone steps.

 Ponte della Costituzione